loiyumba/loiyumba.github.io/_posts/2016-03-18-Temperature-of-Indian-Cities.md

 temperature vary monthly.
 Instead of listing all the cities, I selected only few, mostly capitals of the states.
 Here's the heatmap.
 [![temperature]({{ site.url }}/img/cities.png)]({{ site.url }}/img/cities.png)

 To recreate this heatmap, get the code on [github](https://gist.github.com/loiyumba/07c23c1585e185d58339)
+Or, you can check on [kaggle](https://www.kaggle.com/kokchak/d/berkeleyearth/climate-change-earth-surface-temperature-data/heatmap-of-some-indian-cities)